FP vs. CP Electric RC Helicopters

-The radio control heli hobby can be very overwhelming to the beginner, and two terms that might get you confused are fixed pitch and collective pitch, or 'FP' and 'CP' respectively.
+The radio control helicopter hobby can be very overwhelming to the beginner, and two terms that might get you confused are fixed pitch and collective pitch, or 'FP' and 'CP' respectively.

 Essentially these terms refer to the pitch control of the helicopter.
 The word pitch refers to the angle of the main rotor blades in relation to the horizontal when they are static (i.e. not turning).
 OK so far?!

-It's important to note, however, that when comparing FP and CP electric rc helicopters this pitch name only refers to altitude control - cyclic (directional) control has the same method on each type of heli.
+It's important to note, however, that when comparing FP and CP electric rc helicopters this pitch name only refers to altitude control.
+The cyclic (directional) control has the same method on each type of heli.

 Above: Pitch angle becomes Angle of Attack